Associate Degree in Psychology

-Georgia Military College offers both an Associate of Arts (AA) and an Associate of Science (AS) degree in psychology that can be completed entirely online and require 90 to 99 total quarter hours.
+Georgia Military College (GMC) offers both an Associate of Arts (AA) and an Associate of Science (AS) degree in psychology that can be completed entirely online and require 90 to 99 total quarter hours.
 GMC’s psychology program is based on a liberal arts foundation and focuses on applying principles and concepts in psychology to real-world situations as well as applying the scientific method and using critical thinking to solve problems.
 Graduates should be well-versed in historical and modern concepts of psychology and be able to use APA format and the scientific method.

 Jobs With an Associate Degree in Psychology